ABDO176ELTAWEEL/deepfake-detection/README.md

 Weighted Ensemble           74.06%   F1 0.707   AUC 0.796
 ```

-The weighted ensemble wins on accuracy. v2 wins on AUC — useful when ranking is more important than a hard threshold.
+The weighted ensemble wins on accuracy. v2 wins on AUC, useful when ranking is more important than a hard threshold.

 ---

-### 4. Visualizations — None → 5 Plots
+### 4. Visualizations - None → 5 Plots

 **Baseline:** Only a printed robustness table (`print` statements), no saved figures.